ErikKalkoken/filterDropDown/README.md

 columns[].maxWidth|string|no|automatic width, so that title will fit.
 Turned off for screens < 768 pixels|css value to assigned to max-width. use "none" to turn off automatic max-width columns[].title|string|no|header text of respective column or just "column x" if column has no header label|This is useful if you want to filter by the contents of an invisible column that usually would not have any header label

+## Styling
+The extension will generate classes for each filter that you can use to apply CSS styling.
+There are two classes for each table:
+- `[tableId]_filterWrapper`: this class is assigned to the div that encapsulated the whole filter element and the label.
+Use this to apply styles to the label.
+- `[tableId]_filterSelect`: this class is assigned to each select element The class names are generated based on the table ID.
+So e.g. if the table has the ID `example`, then the wrapper class will be called `example_filterWrapper`.

 ## FAQ
 #### Question:
 I have a column with html styled data and the option list of its dropDown does still contain parts of the html.
 How do I filter by the plain value only?